b33k33p3r/servercert/docs/BR.md

 ### 6.3.2 Certificate operational periods and key pair usage periods

+Subscriber Certificates issued on or after 15 September 2025 SHOULD NOT have a Validity Period greater than 90 days.

+Subscriber Certificates issued on or after 15 September 2026 MUST NOT have a Validity Period greater than 90 days.

 Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.

 For the purpose of calculations, a day is measured as 86,400 seconds.
 Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
 For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.